Skip to content

 What Do Cultural and Societal Norms Have to Do with HR Management?

-On one level, it may seem common sense: HR deals primarily with managing people.
-HR management should therefore strive to understand cultural differences among the people they employ, as well as what motivates them to perform and what provides job satisfaction.
-This involves understanding variances in cultural norms of politeness, communication styles and other aspects of what will make each individual feel comfortable and respected on the job.
+This involves understanding variances in cultural norms of politeness, communication styles and other aspects of what makes each individual feel comfortable and respected on the job.
 But it also requires delving further into cultural and societal perceptions and customs regarding work and interaction.

 What About Internal Business Culture?

-Globalizing an organization's business practices, however, does not automatically create a unified global culture for that organization.
-Effective centralized HR management works diligently to foster a unified business culture which supports that organization's goals and mission.
-But, it can be difficult to get people around the world to feel connected in collaborative purpose, bridging their differing cultures to form a collective international culture within the company.
+However, it can be difficult to get people around the world to connect in collaborative purpose, bridging their differing cultures to form a collective international culture within the company.
 Video conferencing can only go so far.
 Ideally, HR can help address these divides through international conferences and other opportunities for global teams to interact and collaborate in person.
+If this is not an option, HR should strive to enrich virtual and hybrid collaboration experiences with a focus on culture building.

-Request More Information
+Request Information

-Submit the form below, and a representative will contact you to answer any questions!
+Submit this form, and an Enrollment Specialist will contact you to answer your questions.

 Start your application today!